peter75977/Analysis-of-USDx-and-ETFs/README.md

- USDx has negatively correlation with ETFs: QQQ, XLE, XLV QQQ, XLE, XLV are highly correlated, which means that portfolio should avoid keeping more than one of these three ETFs
+ USDx has negatively correlation with ETFs: QQQ, XLE, XLV <br />
+ QQQ, XLE, XLV are highly correlated, which means that portfolio should avoid keeping more than one of these three ETFs